cilynx/IRobot/README.md

 # IRobot
-Pure Perl implementation of the iRobot Roomba 500 Open Interface Spec.
-Very much WIP.
-LEDs are confirmed functional because I can play with those without waking up my family in the middle of the night =)
+Pure Perl implementation of the iRobot Roomba Open Interface Spec.
+Most useful methods are working now, tested on a 500 series.

 ```perl
 #!/usr/bin/perl